BrainJS/brain.js/README.md

 # using in the browser
 Download the latest [brain.js](http://github.com/harthur/brain/downloads).
 If you can you should train the network offline (or on a Worker thread) and use the `toFunction()` or `toJSON()` options to plug the trained network in to your website.

-# using as a commonJS module
+# using as a commonJS package
-To use this as a commonJS module (node/narwhal) checkout or download the code, then:
+To use this as a commonJS package (node/narwhal) checkout or download the code, it is a commonJS package.
+If you have [node](http://nodejs.org/) and [npm](http://github.com/isaacs/npm) you can:

+	npm install brain@latest

+then:

-	var brain = require("./brain");
+	var brain = require("brain-0.2.4");
 	var net = new brain.NeuralNetwork();

 # API